 Try Safe Mode

 You can restart Firefox in Safe Mode to temporarily turn off hardware acceleration, reset some settings, and disable add-ons (extensions and themes) that might be causing problems.
 See Troubleshoot Firefox issues using Safe Mode for more information.

 Copy to clipboard

-Clicking on the Windows clipboardMac clipboardclipboard.button will copy all the text on the page to the
+Clicking on the Windows clipboardMac clipboardclipboard.
+(For privacy reasons, the Application Basics Profile FolderProfile Directory line will not be copied.)button will copy the text on the page to the

 After copying, you can paste the information into another window for someone to see by clicking the Ctrlcommand key and pressingV).menu in the program you are using and then selecting (or by holding down the

 - Name: Tells you the name of the product you are using.
 In most cases, it should say "Firefox".

 - Version: Tells you which version number of Firefox you are using.

 - Update Directory: Shows the path to the directory containing the files update-config.json, updates.xml, active-update.xml (if an update was downloaded but not yet applied) and the updates subdirectory.
 Clicking on will take you to the update directory.